Loara/HDLNext/doc/types.md

     portc : A   //now portc has type A portc.porta   //this has type [2]

+You can use the `new` operator to instantiate a struct:

+    a = new A {
+        porta = [`0, `0];
+        portb = [ "0000", "1101", "1110"];
+        portc = `1;
+    };

-Fields declared as `void` are silently discarded and you can avoid initializing them when you inizialize the prodtype.
-Moreover, a prodtype without non-`void` fields are silently aliased to `void`.
+Fields declared as `void` are silently discarded and you can avoid initializing them when you inizialize the struct.
+Moreover, a struct without non-`void` fields are silently aliased to `void`.

-### sumtype
+### union

-Sumtypes are like enums in Rust, with the only difference that each item has automatically a type.
+Unions are like enums in Rust, with the only difference that each item has automatically a type.
 If you don't specify a type for a type it is automatically inferred as `void`.

-    sumtype B {
+    union B {
         itemA : logic,  //logic type
         itemB,          //void type
         itemC : [3],    //[3]logic type, see array section
     }

+As for structs, also unions can be instantiated with the `new` operator in the following way:

+    b1 = new B.itemA(`1);
+    b2 = new B.itemB();
+    b3 = new B.itemC("001");

-Notice that items of a sumtype aren't fields so you can't access them with the dot `.` operator later in expressions.
-However, you can use sumtypes in `switch` expressions.
+Notice that items of a union aren't fields so you can't access them with the dot `.` operator later in expressions.
+However, you can use unions in lookup tables.

 ### array